12 Top-Rated Things to Do in Cabo San Lucas, Mexico

 One of the most popular things to do while in this area of Mexico is to hop aboard a deep-sea fishing expedition.
 Often departing around sunrise, a plethora of companies offer adventures on open waters for fish-finding tourists.

 Between the months of October and March, you can cross a big one off your bucket list.
 And by "big," we mean huge - seeing a whale!
 The Baja Peninsula happens to attract the sea's largest creature because of its position on the map and the many lagoons that are scattered around the area.
 When whales are in their migration period of the year, tourism tends to flourish, making it a more expensive time to visit.
 How do you see one of these massive swimmers?

-You can sign up for a Cabo San Lucas Whale Watching Adventure to hopefully put you in the heart of the action.
+You can sign up for a whale watching tour to hopefully put you in the heart of the action.
 Some travelers (and surfers) are able to distinguish a whale from a few yards away as they scan the sea.
 Keep in mind, during these months you'll also experience milder weather, making it ideal for destination weddings.

 9. Take a Day Trip to Todos Santos

 If you're an art lover, there's no better day trip than Todos Santos.
 It's a bit of a contrast from the beach life since the Sierra de la Laguna mountain range is tucked behind the area, but it features beauty in a different way.
 The town is most famously known for the original Hotel California, for which the song by the Eagles was written.
 You can stay at this iconic destination for a night or two, or just visit, making your way through cafes and other attractions.